ICFTU African Regional Organisation

 The ICFTU African Regional Organisation (AFRO) was a regional organisation of the International Confederation of Free Trade Unions (ICFTU), representing trade unions from countries in Africa.

 History

 The organisation held its first congress in Accra in January 1957, but had little organisation in its early years.
 In 1965, the ICFTU's secretariat placed the organisation under the direct control of the ICFTU General Secretary, and it did not regain its autonomy until 1972.
 At that year's congress, F. T. Tekie of Ethiopia was elected as General Secretary of AFRO, but he was arrested in 1974.

 but the current organisation was not fully formed until 1993.
 In 2007, the ICFTU merged with the World Confederation of Labour (WCL).
 AFRO merged with the WCL's Democratic Organization of African Workers' Trade Union, forming the African Regional Organisation of the International Trade Union Confederation.

+Affiliates

+The following federations were affiliated in 1965: